Mmaahhddii1995/mmaahhddii1995.github.io/index.md

 - Applied Cryptography

 ### Awards & Honors
+-  **Graduated with a PhD summa cum laude with the congratulations of the Board of Examiners (awarded by KU Leuven only to the top 5% of doctorates)**, August 2026, Leuven, Belgium.

 -  **Distinguished Artifact Award**, NDSS 2026:
   “When Mixnets Fail: Evaluating, Quantifying, and Mitigating the Impact of Adversarial Nodes in Mix Networks”, February 2026, San Diego, California.